cmu-delphi/delphi-epidata/docs/api/covidcast-signals/jhu-csse.md

 |Cass County        |29037          |
 |Clay County        |29047          |

-**Data from Kansas City is given its own dedicated line, with FIPS code 70003.**  This is how JHU encodes their data.
-However, the data in the four counties that Kansas City intersects is not necessarily zero.

-For the mapping to HRR and MSA, the counts for Kansas City are dispersed to these four counties in equal proportions.
+**We evenly distribute count totals to each of these counties.**  JHU reports all of these in the UID 84070003, which does not correspond to a Census Bureau FIPS.

 ### Dukes and Nantucket Counties, Massachusetts

-**The counties of Dukes and Nantucket report their figures together, and we (like JHU) list them under FIPS Code 70002.**  Here are the FIPS codes for the individual counties:
+**The counties of Dukes and Nantucket report their figures together; We evenly distribute count totals to each of these counties.**  JHU reports all of these in the UID 84070002, which does not correspond to a Census Bureau FIPS.
+Here are the FIPS codes for the individual counties:

 |County Name        |FIPS Code      |
 |-------------------|---------------|
 |Dukes County       |25007          |
 |Nantucket County   |25019          |

-For the mapping to HRR and MSA, the counts for Dukes and Nantucket are dispersed to the two counties in equal proportions.

-The data in the individual counties is expected to be zero.

 ### Mismatched FIPS Codes